Return to Campus for In-Person Instruction

 What is the status of teacher vaccinations?

-Because Oregon has prioritized teachers, many educators have received their first dose of the vaccine or are schedule to receive it.
-We will be tracking employee rates and dates.
+Because Oregon has prioritized teachers, many educators have received both doses of the vaccine.
+We are tracking the number of employees who have opted to be vaccinated.

 What will happen if there is a case on campus?